eflautt/ga-data-science/lessons/lesson-12/readme.md

     - the image ratio
     - the html ratio

 First, we want to choose the feature the gives us the highest purity.
-In this case, we choose the recipe feature
+In this case, we choose the recipe featureL

 ![](single-node-tree.png)